xjeeh/licenses-exporter/README.md

 ## QA
 - Q: Does it only works for JS repos?
 A: Yes
-- Q: It's saying "Error when trying to get licenses from...".
+- Q: It says "Error when trying to get licenses from...".
 What's happening?
 A: There's 2 possibilities: 1: The project's package.json needs to be at the root folder.
 You can provisionally move this file to the root folder ;)
  2: The provided path is wrong or the folder doesn't exist